 Do cleaning products & air fresheners release harmful chemicals?

 Like many people, when you smell a cleaning product you may wonder just what that smell is and how it affects your body.
-Don’t worry, the scientists have done a lot of scientist stuff to keep you safe, and here’s a quick run-down on what it all means.
+Here’s a quick run-down on what it all means.

 All smells, pleasant or otherwise, exist because of substances which have evaporated into the air and then interact with the magnificent odour detector that is your nose.

 The first term you need to know about is “volatile organic compounds”.
 This phrase encompasses just about everything you can smell, from oranges and pine trees to hot tarmac and burnt toast.

 Whatever the source of the smell, the molecules that evaporate off them are described as ‘volatile’.
 You can only smell that smell if that tree or tarmac releases the ‘volatile’ substances into the air so your nose can sense them.